ceinstein/asc/experiments/predictiveness/README.md

 ##Experiment Set up

-Before running the experiment script, the asc system must be trained on a certain executable first.
-To do this:
+Before running the experiment script, the net_create.sh script must be run.
+This creates a neural net for each pc at the different window sizes.
+The nets should then be train (-t flag) around three times before the experiment is run

-1. Run the asc system the first time with the executable.
-2. Run the asc system again with the newly created exectuable.net file.
-3. Repeat step 2 until the network is sufficiently trained *This is usual indicated by the excited bit mask not getting larger*
+Use the -h flag on the script for additional information

+This experiment provides three outputs

+     A data file containing the pc's, the predictiveness, the window size, and a count.
+     A plot with the PCs vs predictivenss for a certain window size A directory called languagename_prime_windowsize that contains the raw data from the asc system

 ##Running the Experiment

-To run the experiment, runexper.sh must be run.
-This script takes four paremeters:
+To run the experiment, the script runexper.sh is used.
+This script can also make a plot of all the data once all window sizes have undergone the experiemtn

-1. A name for the file
-2. The executable name (exectuables are located in ../executables)
-3. The window size (How many times a certain PC will repeat before the network is trained on it)
-4. The file type (Currently only C and basic)

-**The parameters must be provided in this order**

-To indicate that the file is a C file, for the fourth parameter type "C" or "c".
-Anything else will r\
-esult in the
-script interpreting the file as a UBASIC file.
-The script outputs a data (.txt) file and a plot (.png\
-).
+Use the -h flag on the script for additional information

 ##Analyzing the Data

-###Multplot.sh
-The file multplot.sh groups all plots created from a specific prime number together

-To make the plot, the script must be run with the languagename_primenumber

-   **The windowsize is omitted because it will take all of them into account in the script**

 ##Naming Conventions